 How will I access course materials / readings and lectures?

-Lectures and readings will be provided on ‘Moodle’ - LIT’s online learning system.
+Lectures and readings will be provided on ‘Moodle’ - TUS’s online learning system.

 In addition to classes, is there a final project?

 Yes, all students must complete a Master’s Dissertation on a topic of their choosing which relates to Social Care Management.
 There is time reserved in the schedule for completing the final dissertation in the final year of the Masters.
 Every student will be assigned a project supervisor drawn from the teaching staff on the course.